waltzaround/COMP770-Collapsing-Blocks/README.md

 # COMP770-Collapsing-Blocks
 Experimenting with gravity and physics on the Unity Game Engine

-Included scene of collapsing blocks demonstrates gravity mechanics
+Included scene of collapsing blocks demonstrates gravity mechanics.

+Mmmm, delicious gravity.

 ## Licence